 Toning: These are the added layer of hydration (if needed).
 Once your skin is cleansed, apply the toner (use a cotton pad) and swipe it across your face.

 Exfoliating: Dead skin cells build up faster in winter than in summer, Therefore, regular exfoliation helps keep your skin clean, and lets it absorb other skincare products effectively.
-Exfoliate 2-3 times a week, depending on your skin type, and go for chemical exfoliates over physical ones.
+Exfoliate 2-3 times a week, depending on your skin type, and use chemical exfoliates over physical ones.

 Hydration Boost: As the air is dry, your skin needs added hydration.
-A Hydration boost (when needed) makes sure your skin is resilient against the unforgiving conditions of winter.
+A Hydration boost (when needed) ensures your skin is resilient against the unforgiving conditions of winter.
 Apply the serum while your skin is still damp from toning and gently pat for better absorption.

 Serum Application: Serums can address different winter-related skin issues like redness, radiance, and dry patches.
 Just massage a few drops and press it into your skin.

-Moisturizing: Moisturizers help provide a barrier against cold winds and indoor heating with additional hydration.
-Use a rich moisturizer, and even spread it across your face and neck.
+Moisturizing: Moisturizers help provide a barrier against cold winds and indoor heating by providing additional hydration.
+Use a rich moisturizer and even spread it across your face and neck.

 Sunscreen: UV rays remain harmful even in winter, so use a broad-spectrum sunscreen with SPF 30 to keep yourself protected.